Henry Rossiter Worthington: Biography

 Born in New York City, Worthington was the eldest child of Frances (Meadowcraft) and Asa Worthington, an engineer and owner of the "Hope Flour Mills" and a man prominent in public affairs.
 He was a descendant in the sixth generation of Nicholas Worthington, who emigrated from England about 1650 and settled in Saybrook, Connecticut.

 He founded the Henry R. Worthington Pump Works in 1845 in Brooklyn, and had a plant on Van Brunt Street, Red Hook, Brooklyn until 1904 when they moved their company to Harrison, New Jersey.

-On 24 September 1839, Worthington married Laura I. Newton of Alexandria, Virginia, the daughter of Commodore John Thomas Newton of Alexandria, Virginia.
+On 24 September 1839, Worthington married Sarah Newton of Alexandria, Virginia, the daughter of Commodore John Thomas Newton of Alexandria, Virginia.
 Six children were born to them, four boys and two girls.
 Charles C., born in 1854, was the youngest and the only one of the children to become actively interested in the family pump business.

 At the time of his death, Worthington was survived by his widow, two sons, and two daughters.